jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 - Stress testing for complex game scenarios

 ## 11. Current Implementation Status
-The project is in the initial planning and design phase.
-No code has been implemented yet.
+The project has progressed beyond the initial planning phase.
+A basic React Native project structure has been set up, including:
+- Implementation of Redux for state management
+- Creation of a game slice with initial state and actions
+- Development of a basic GameCore component integrated with Redux
+- Simple UI elements to display and manipulate game state